Achmat Dangor was born 2 October 1948 and died 6 September 2020.

 - It struck me that our history is contained in the home we live in, that we are shaped by the ability of these simple structures to resist being defiled

 - I remember my emotions the day we watched Nelson Mandela walk out of prison.
 Writing and literature in South Africa during the anti-apartheid years, became a ‘cultural weapon’.
-You had to use it to fight apartheid… you recognize that you are facing a government that has no scruples about using culture and art to oppress you.
+You had to use it to fight apartheid… you recognise that you are facing a government that has no scruples about using culture and art to oppress you.

 - I am an African with Asian and Dutch blood in me, I don’t know what race I am, and I don’t care.